jeremybytes/async-workshop-nov2020/README.md

 Labs
 ----
 These are the hands-on portions of the workshop.
 Labs can be completed with Visual Studio Code or Visual Studio 2019.
 All labs run on Windows, macOS, and Linux.

+* Lab 01 - Recommended Practices and Continuations
+* Lab 02 - Unit Testing Asynchronous Methods
+* Lab 03 - Working with AggregateException

 Each lab consists of the following:

 * **Labxx-Instructions** (Markdown)
 A markdown file containing the lab instructions.
 This includes the scenario, a set of goals, and step-by-step instructions.